GreyAtlantean/visual-sort/README.md

-Whilst in the build folder run the following cmake ../src make
+Whilst in the build folder run the following:

+cmake ../src

+make

 ./visual_sort